Pranav371/Mask_R-CNN/README.md

    - See a summary of detected objects (for images)
    - Download the processed image (for images)
    - Access the Annotation Editor to modify or export annotations
+   - Use Scene Understanding to analyze relationships between objects
    - Process another file
 5. Annotation Editor functionality:
    - When viewing an image result, click the "Edit Annotations" button
    - Use the provided tools to modify existing annotations or add new ones
    - Export annotations in your preferred format (COCO JSON, Pascal VOC, or YOLO)
    - Download the exported annotations for use in other ML projects
+6. Scene Understanding functionality:
+   - When viewing an image result, click the "Scene Understanding" button
+   - Review automatically generated scene descriptions and relationships
+   - Explore spatial relationships and interactions between objects
+   - Ask questions about the image content using the Visual QA feature

 ## Model Information